borglab/GTDynamics/README.md

 # GTDynamics

-### Full kinodynamics motion planning for arbitrary robot configurations with factor graphs.
+### Full kinodynamics constraints for arbitrary robot configurations with factor graphs.
 <!-- =================================================== -->

-GTdynamics is a library which allows the user to express the full kinodynamics constraints of an arbitrary robot configuration on a factor graph.
-Given an initial pose, these constraints - along with additional objective functions - can be used to pose a trajectory optimization problem.
+GTDynamics is a library that allows the user to express the full kinodynamics constraints of an arbitrary robot configuration on a factor graph.
+These constraints can be used to solve the forward and inverse dynamics problem.

 ## Dependencies